 A labour market test is required as a precursor for two temporary visas.
-It is required for the H-2B visa for seasonal or peak-load workers, as well as for the H-2A visa for seasonal agricultural workers.
+It is required for the H-2B visa for seasonal or peak-load employees and for the H-2A visa for seasonal agricultural employees.

 Also, a labour market test is required as the first step for most employment-sponsored permanent residence applications.
 The process involves a highly structured recruitment campaign that complies with Department of Labor rules and an online attestation of recruitment activities.
-Employers are required by law to cover all fees and costs for such labour market tests.
+Employers are required to cover all fees and costs for such labour market tests under Title 20 of the Code of Federal Regulations.